eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 ### Global Scopes and Resource Descriptions {#global-scopes}

 In the state machine example we don't have references across model files.
 Neither is there a concept like a namespace which would make scoping a bit more complicated.
 Basically, every *State* and every *Event* declared in the same resource is visible by their name.
 However, in the real world things are most likely not that simple: What if you want to reuse certain declared states and events across different state machines and you want to share those as library between different users?
-You would want to introduce some kind of cross resource reference.
+You would want to introduce some kind of cross-resource reference.

 Defining what is visible from outside the current resource is the responsibility of global scopes.
 As the name suggests, global scopes are provided by instances of the [IGlobalScopeProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/IGlobalScopeProvider.java).
 The data structures (called index) used to store its elements are described in the next section.

 #### Resource and EObject Descriptions {#resource-descriptions}

-In order to make states and events of one file referable from another file you need to export them as part of a so called [IResourceDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java).
+In order to make states and events of one file referable from another file, you need to export them as part of a so called [IResourceDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java).

-A [IResourceDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) contains information about the resource itself which primarily its [URI]({{site.src.emf}}/plugins/org.eclipse.emf.common/src/org/eclipse/emf/common/util/URI.java), a list of exported [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java)s in the form of [IEObjectDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java)s as well as information about outgoing cross-references and qualified names it references.
-The cross references contain only resolved references, while the list of imported qualified names also contain those names, which couldn't be resolved.
+A [IResourceDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) contains information about the resource itself, which primarily its [URI]({{site.src.emf}}/plugins/org.eclipse.emf.common/src/org/eclipse/emf/common/util/URI.java), a list of exported [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java)s in the form of [IEObjectDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java)s, as well as information about outgoing cross-references and qualified names it references.
+The cross-references contain only resolved references, while the list of imported qualified names also contains the names that couldn't be resolved.
 This information is leveraged by Xtext's indexing infrastructure in order to compute the transitive hull of dependent resources.

-For users and especially in the context of scoping the most important information is the list of exported [EObjects]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java).
+For users, and especially in the context of scoping, the most important information is the list of exported [EObjects]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java).
 An [IEObjectDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java) stores the [URI]({{site.src.emf}}/plugins/org.eclipse.emf.common/src/org/eclipse/emf/common/util/URI.java) of the actual [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java), its [QualifiedName]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/naming/QualifiedName.java), as well as its [EClass]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EClass.java).
 In addition one can export arbitrary information using the *user data* map.
 The following diagram gives an overview on the description classes and their relationships.

 ![The data model of Xtext's index](images/index_datamodel.png)

-A language is configured with default implementations of [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) and [DefaultResourceDescriptionStrategy]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/impl/DefaultResourceDescriptionStrategy.java) which are responsible to compute the list of exported [IEObjectDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java)s.
-The Manager iterates over the whole EMF model for each [Resource]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/resource/Resource.java) and asks the ResourceDescriptionStrategy to computed an IEObjectDescription for each [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java).
-The ResourceDescriptionStrategy applies the `getQualifiedName(EObject obj)` from [IQualifiedNameProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/naming/IQualifiedNameProvider.java) on the object and if it has a qualified name an [IEObjectDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java) is created and passed back to the Manager which adds it to the list of exported objects.
+A language is configured with default implementations of [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) and [DefaultResourceDescriptionStrategy]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/impl/DefaultResourceDescriptionStrategy.java), which are responsible to compute the list of exported [IEObjectDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java)s.
+The Manager iterates over the whole EMF model for each [Resource]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/resource/Resource.java) and asks the ResourceDescriptionStrategy to compute an IEObjectDescription for each [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java).
+The ResourceDescriptionStrategy applies the `getQualifiedName(EObject obj)` from [IQualifiedNameProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/naming/IQualifiedNameProvider.java) on the object, and if it has a qualified name an [IEObjectDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IEObjectDescription.java) is created and passed back to the Manager which adds it to the list of exported objects.
 If an EObject doesn't have a qualified name, the element is considered to be not referable from outside the resource and consequently not indexed.
 If you don't like this behavior, you can implement and bind your own implementation of [IDefaultResourceDescriptionStrategy]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IDefaultResourceDescriptionStrategy.java).

 There are also two different default implementations of [IQualifiedNameProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/naming/IQualifiedNameProvider.java).
-Both work by looking up an [EAttribute]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EAttribute.java) 'name'.
+Both work by looking up an [EAttribute]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EAttribute.java) '*name*'.
 The [SimpleNameProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/naming/SimpleNameProvider.java) simply returns the plain value, while the [DefaultDeclarativeQualifiedNameProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/naming/DefaultDeclarativeQualifiedNameProvider.java) concatenates the simple name with the qualified name of its parent exported [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java).
 This effectively simulates the qualified name computation of most namespace-based languages (like e.g. Java).

 As already mentioned, the default implementation strategy exports every model element that the IQualifiedNameProvider can provide a name for.
-This is a good starting point but when you models become bigger and you have a lot of them the index will become bigger and bigger.
-In most scenarios only a small part of you model should be visible from outside.
-For that reason only a small part of you model needs to be in the index.
+This is a good starting point, but when your models become bigger and you have a lot of them the index will become larger and larger.
+In most scenarios only a small part of your model should be visible from outside.
+For that reason only a small part of your model needs to be in the index.
 If you come to that point, please bind a custom implementation of [IDefaultResourceDescriptionStrategy]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IDefaultResourceDescriptionStrategy.java) and create index representations only for those elements that you want to reference to from outside the resource they are contained in.
-From within the resource references to those filtered elements are still possible as long as they have a name.
-To wrap that up there are two ways to control which elements will go into the index.
-The first one is through the [IQualifiedNameProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/naming/IQualifiedNameProvider.java) but this implies that an element is not referable even within the same resource.
-The second one is though the [IDefaultResourceDescriptionStrategy]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IDefaultResourceDescriptionStrategy.java) which does not imply that you cannot refer to the elment within the same resource.
+From within the resource, references to those filtered elements are still possible as long as they have a name.
+In summary, there are two ways to control which elements will go into the index.
+The first one is through the [IQualifiedNameProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/naming/IQualifiedNameProvider.java), but this implies that an element is not referable even within the same resource.
+The second one is though the [IDefaultResourceDescriptionStrategy]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IDefaultResourceDescriptionStrategy.java), which does not imply that you cannot refer to the elment within the same resource.

 Beside the exported elements the index contains [IReferenceDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IReferenceDescription.java)s that contain the information who is referencing who.
 They are created through the Manager and IDefaultResourceDescriptionStrategy, too.
-If there is a model element that references to an other model element, the IDefaultResourceDescriptionStrategy creates an IReferenceDescription that contains the URI of the referencing element (sourceEObjectUri) and the referenced one (targetEObjectURI).
+If there is a model element that references another model element, the IDefaultResourceDescriptionStrategy creates an IReferenceDescription that contains the URI of the referencing element (sourceEObjectURI) and the referenced element (targetEObjectURI).
 At the end this IReferenceDescriptions are very useful to find references and calculate affected resources.

 As mentioned above, in order to calculate an [IResourceDescription]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) for a resource the framework asks the [Manager]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceDescription.java) which delegates to the IDefaultResourceDescriptionStrategy.
 To convert between a [QualifiedName]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/naming/QualifiedName.java) and its [String]() representation you can use the [IQualifiedNameConverter]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/naming/IQualifiedNameConverter.java).
 Here is some Java code showing how to do that: